 If you or a loved one has suffered serious injuries or wrongful death due to a gastric bypass surgery error, the Ohio and Kentucky medical malpractice attorneys at TLF: The Medical Injury Law Firm are here to offer you experienced legal guidance and strong advocacy.
 With law offices in both Covington, Kentucky and Cincinnati, Ohio, our lawyers are experienced with medical malpractice cases involving gastric bypass procedure errors and will represent you with compassion, understanding, and committed advocacy.
 Give us a call toll-free at (800) 698-4054 to schedule a free consultation regarding your gastric bypass lawsuit today.

 What is Gastric Bypass Surgery?

 Gastric bypass surgery, also known as Roux-en-Y Gastric Bypass or bariatric surgery, is the most common type of weight loss surgery performed in the United States.
-This surgical procedure is reserved for people suffering from morbid obesity and who have exhausted all other weight-loss options with no success.
+This procedure is considered a medical procedure rather than a plastic surgery procedure, as it is reserved for people suffering from morbid obesity and who have exhausted all other weight-loss options with no success.
 Patients who qualify for gastric bypass surgeries must typically have a body mass index (BMI) of 35 or greater and have a preexisting medical condition such as heart disease, type 2 diabetes, and high blood pressure.

 During the procedure, a surgeon will separate your stomach into a small upper pouch and a larger lower pouch.
 Then, the surgeon will connect your small pouch to a part of your small intestine.
 The small pouch will essentially be your new stomach, as it is where food will go.